LukasTinnes/Grim/README.md

 # Grim
-Grim (GRap IMages) is a node based image.
+Grim (GRaph IMages) is a node based image.